 EXAMPLE: Ms. Johnson works as a clerk in an insurance firm.
 Her regular hourly rate is $8.00.
 However, for the past four months she has been working overtime during each weekly pay period.
 Ms. Johnson states she expects the overtime to continue.
 The eligibility specialist determines, through discussion with Ms. Johnson, that the past two months' pay periods best represent wages she anticipates receiving.
 Two months after approval, Ms. Johnson, calls in to report that she is no longer working overtime.
 The employer verifies this.

-Actual income will be budgeted in a month which contains a pay period of no or zero income and when employment starts or stops during the month.
+Actual income is budgeted in a month which contains a pay period of no or zero income and when income starts or stops during the month.
 This may also occur when the person is off work or on leave without pay for any part of the month.